shaneutt/gateway-api-inference-extension/DEVELOPMENT.md

 **Note:** The model can be replaced.
 See [Environment Configuration](#environment-configuration) for model settings.

+> NOTE: you can set above images to the prebuilt images on quay.io.
+> Just note that the EPP image is not using the `/epp` suffix.

 Once all this is set up, you can deploy the environment:

 ```bash